needed by local

 eSafe works with local authorities across the country on a range of projects, including:

-1. Safeguarding and promoting the welfare of children and young people in care.
+1. Safeguarding and promoting the welfare of children and young people in care, including the recipients of the 'Get Help with Technology' programme from the Department for Education.

 2. Identifying safeguarding trends and patterns of behaviour.